Mosquito-Alert/mosquito-alert-R-sdk/docs/ObservationsApi.md

 var_created_at_after <- "created_at_after_example" # character | Created at (Optional)
 var_created_at_before <- "created_at_before_example" # character | Created at (Optional)
 var_has_photos <- "has_photos_example" # character | Has any photo (Optional)
-var_has_prediction <- "has_prediction_example" # character | Filter observations that have an associated prediction.
-An observation is considered to have a prediction if a photo has been selected as reference to use the prediction from.
-(Optional) var_has_predictions_all_photos <- "has_predictions_all_photos_example" # character | Filters observations based on whether all associated photos have predictions.
-Set to True to include observations where every photo has a prediction; set to False to include observations where at least one photo is missing a prediction.
-(Optional) var_location_country_id <- 56 # integer |  (Optional) var_location_nuts_2 <- "location_nuts_2_example" # character |  (Optional) var_location_nuts_3 <- "location_nuts_3_example" # character |  (Optional)
+var_location_country_id <- 56 # integer |  (Optional)
+var_location_nuts_2 <- "location_nuts_2_example" # character |  (Optional)
+var_location_nuts_3 <- "location_nuts_3_example" # character |  (Optional)